Hazard and risk

 About

-Leading state hazard and risk management functions became a Queensland Reconstruction Authority (QRA) responsibility on 1 July 2024 following reforms to Queensland’s Disaster and Emergency management system.
-The reforms resulted in an increase in capacity and capability for QRA to lead statewide prevention, mitigation, and preparedness activities, alongside current resilience and recovery operations.
-This includes specialists working in the areas of Flood Risk Management, Disaster Risk Management, and Geographical Information System (GIS), as well as initiatives in Community Engagement and Education and Community Awareness Campaign.
+Leading state hazard and risk management functions became a Queensland Reconstruction Authority (QRA) responsibility on 1 July 2024 following reforms to Queensland’s Disaster and Emergency Management system.
+The reforms resulted in an increase in capacity and capability for QRA to lead statewide prevention, mitigation, preparedness and risk reduction activities, alongside current resilience and recovery operations.
+This includes specialists working in the areas of Flood Risk Management, Hazards, Risk & Resilience, and Geographical Information Systems (GIS) as well as initiatives in community engagement and education, and community awareness campaigns.

 Frequently Asked Questions (FAQs)